DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+11.5.2024: I fixed a bug where the CreateNew was not setting the background image.
+This was caused by when I added a default Criteria of Alpha > 0 so most queries only affect the visible part of an image.
+This also fixes the Show query.

+    // Simple Show query, will set the alpha value to 255 for all pixels string query = "Show";"

+	// Update
+	PixelQuery pixelQuery = pixelDatabase.ApplyQuery(query, null);

+	// test the results
+	int pixelUpdated = pixelQuery.PixelsUpdated;

 11.3.2024: I added a new method to PixelDatabase called CreateNew.
 This creates a new Bitmap and loads a pixeldatabase for the Width and Height givne.
 I also added a new DrawLine method to simplify Line drawing.